aiaiaikkk/super-prompt-canvas/README.md

 ### 🔧 Installation Methods

-#### Automatic Installation
+#### Git Installation
-1. Search for "Kontext" in ComfyUI's node manager
-2. Click install and restart ComfyUI
-3. Find "Kontext Visual Prompt Editor" in the node list
+1. Open a terminal or command prompt
+2. Navigate to the `custom_nodes` directory in your ComfyUI installation
+3. Run the command `git clone https://github.com/aiaiaikkk/kontext-super-prompt`
+4. Restart ComfyUI

 #### Manual Installation
 1. Download the plugin package